KSKB

-KSKB is a Christian radio station licensed to Brooklyn, Iowa, broadcasting on 99.1 MHz FM.
+KSKB is a Christian radio station licensed to Brooklyn, Iowa, broadcasting on 99.1 MHz.
 KSKB serves East Central Iowa including; Cedar Rapids, Iowa City, Marshalltown, Pella, Newton and Oskaloosa.
 The station is owned by Florida Public Radio, Inc. The station began broadcasting March 1, 1988, and originally broadcast at 99.3 MHz.

 Translators

 KSKB is also heard in Waterloo, Iowa through a translator on 99.7 FM.